rms1000watt/Particle-Trajectory-Simulator-Micro-fluidics-/README.rst

 Process:
 	1. Go into your Terminal and change directory to the project in the example folder
-	2. $ cd "example/Basic DEP
-	3. Run the example code and pass the location of the config.json
+	2. Run the example code and pass the location of the config.json

+'''
+$ cd "example/Basic DEP
-	4. $ python basic_dep.py config.json
+$ python basic_dep.py config.json
+'''

 You can change the config.json and particle_data.csv files as you please.